EEPPMMPPEE/web-crawler-project/README.md

 </p>

 JavaScript application that generates an "internal links" report for any website on the internet by crawling each page of the site.
-Study project, probably not best for this task.
+A study project.
+May not be the best option for this task.

 ## Pre-requisites